jfhbrook/public/README.md

 In order to run the tests, sendgrid needs a user, api key, and email addresses to send to and from.
 Before running these tests, open `./test/config-template.json`, edit it to contain your credentials and information, and save it as `./test/config.json`.

-Then, you may run the tests with vows:
+Then, you may run the tests with nodeunit:

-    vows test/*.js --spec
+    nodeunit test/*.js

 **Author:** Joshua Holbrook
 **Copyright 2011 Nodejitsu, Inc.**